 The website does not use its own cookies and does not run its own advertisements.
 It has other companies providing cookies and placing advertisements to ensure the collection of non-identifiable information for LaTurner’s team for analysis.
 The team also uses another company to help process payments and transactions over the website.

-Google Analytics: Cookies help collect information, while the website has Google Analytics to help analyze the collected information.
+- Google Analytics: Cookies help collect information, while the website has Google Analytics to help analyze the collected information.
 It evaluates how the visitors use the website and compiles a statistical report to let the team know how long a person spent on their website, whether they clicked on other pages for further details, and so on.
-Google Analytics studies website trends without collecting any identifiable information that would reveal the identity of the visitor.
+Google Analytics studies website trends without collecting any identifiable information that would reveal the visitor’s identity.

 Information Use and Sharing